rodydavis/flutter_web/README.md

 extreme performance issues.
 We'd also love general feedback on the quality of the release and the developer experience.

-Of particular interest to us is testing across a variety of development (Windows, Linux, Mac) and deployment (Chrome/Firefox/Edge on Windows, Linux, Mac, Chrome/Android, Safari/iOS etc.) platforms and form factors.
+Of particular interest to us is testing across a variety of operating systems used for development (Windows, Linux, Mac) and browsers used for deployment.

 Since we are developing this in a separate fork to the main Flutter repo, we are not yet ready to accept GitHub pull requests at this time.
 However,